Free Radical Reactions

 It’s for this reason that C–H bonds are not broken randomly (and hence we don’t get a 75:25 ratio).
 The stability of the free radical we create is a very important factor.

-This is referred to as selectivity.
-We say here that chlorination is more selective for the secondary carbon.
+This deviation from a statistical mixture is referred to as selectivity.
+We say here that chlorination is more selective for the secondary carbon than for the primary carbon.

 Recall that there are three times as many methyl hydrogens as methylene hydrogens.
 In order to make this a true ratio, we need to divide the number we obtained for methyl by 3.
 This gives us a ratio of 55:15 , or 3.66.